Interview by Marvel Nimurungi

 MARGARET

 So basically, I had to continue pushing myself in.
-You know, even after getting criticism from other places, I enjoyed being in communities such as Zonka, which is run at the Gothi Institute in Nairobi… I got to attend various workshops and festivals like the Story Moja?
-Festival, and the Miles Moreland workshop.
-In 2017, I attended the small end workshop held in Bulgaria.
-Island.
-That’s in Uganda.
-Also, just building up on community, I mean learning from other writers, listening to them, listening to their critique of my work and not giving up and continuing to put out my work.
+You know, even after getting criticism from other places, I enjoyed being in communities such as Amka Writer’s Foundation, which is run at the Goethe Institute in Nairobi… I got to attend various workshops and festivals like the Story Moja Festival, and the Miles Moreland workshop.
+In 2017, I attended the Miles Morland workshop held in Bulago Island in Uganda.
+Also, just building upon community, I mean learning from other writers, listening to them, listening to their critique of my work and not giving up and continuing to put out my work.
 Making that effort has kept me going.

 MARVEL